kungfux/kungfux.github.io/_posts/2021/2021-11-10-spa-web-application-for-small-businesses.md

 - Preserve functionality currently available in the desktop application

 ## Solution
 At first I thought about separate desktop and mobile applications and how to synchronize data between them.
-However, I decided to simplify things and go with an SPA application that could run in the browser on any device.
+However, I decided to simplify things and go with an SPA application[^BusinessAccountingCloud] that could run in the browser on any device.

 ### Database
 I decided to stick with SQLite as a lightweight solution that was easy to back up and move.
 The database schema got a bit bigger with additional tables for employee titles, properties, categories, etc. Also, the schema and the application itself were designed to manage multiple businesses in case he ever wanted to track income/expenses for other ventures separately in the future.